Basic Facts About Monson, Maine

 The nearest hospitals are located in Greenville and Dover-Foxcroft.

 Monson is a part of Maine School Administrative District (MSAD) #68.
-An Elementary school, SeDoMoCha Middle School (6-8) and Foxcroft Academy (9-12) are all located in Dover-Foxcroft.
+SeDoMoCha School (K-8) and Foxcroft Academy (9-12) are all located in Dover-Foxcroft.

 Residents are employed in actual woods operations, or in nearby wood and textile mills.
 A significant number run small businesses of their own, including lodging facilities for Appalachian Trail hikers passing through town—last supply point south of the 100-Mile Wilderness leading to Mt.
 Katahdin.
 See the Businesses section of this website for a listing of many businesses based in Monson.